rancher/rke2/docs/install/quickstart.md

 This guide will help you quickly launch a cluster with default options.

-For information on how RKE2 components work together, refer to the [architecture section.](architecture.md)

 > New to Kubernetes?
 The official Kubernetes docs already have some great tutorials outlining the basics [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/).

 ### Server Node Installation